Ukraine peace deal falters as rebels show no sign of surrender

 Moscow blames Right Sector for a shooting on Easter Sunday morning, when at least three people were killed at a checkpoint manned by armed separatists.
 Right Sector denies involvement, while Kiev said Russia provoked the violence.

-One European diplomat said the Geneva deal was a way for Putin to buy time and undermine momentum towards tougher sanctions: "Talks and compromises are just part of his tactics," said the diplomat.
+One European diplomat said the deal was a way for Russian President Vladimir Putin to buy time and undermine momentum towards tougher sanctions: "Talks and compromises are just part of his tactics," said the diplomat.
 "He wants to have Ukraine."

+The Slaviansk separatists released around a dozen Ukrainian soldiers in blue uniforms on Monday, without making clear the circumstances under which they had been held.
+Gordik said armored vehicles that were surrendered by a column of Ukrainian paratroops last week would stay in the town.

 Putin announced last month that Moscow has the right to intervene in its neighbors to protect Russian speakers.
-He then annexed the Crimean peninsula.
+He then annexed Ukraine's Crimea peninsula.

 Moscow has since massed tens of thousands of troops on the Ukrainian border, and Kiev and its Western allies say Russian agents are directing the uprising in the east, including the "green men" - heavily armed, masked gunmen in unmarked uniforms.